 Garage door lubricant is easy to apply and delivers quick results.
 Spray-type lubricants are the most straightforward to use — you can spray the lubricant where needed, and no cleanup is required.
 Grease-type lubricants take more effort, as you need to apply them with your hand or a rag.

 Contact King Door for Garage Door Lubricant Today

-King Door in California is Kern County’s solution for garage door repair, services and installation.
-We’ve been in business for over 35 years, allowing us to get to know our neighbors and provide high-quality, individualized service.
+King Door in California is Kern County’s solution for garage door repair, services and installation, including garage door lubrication.
+We’ve been in business since 1985, allowing us to get to know our neighbors and provide high-quality, individualized service.
 Our professional technicians have a reputation for being clean, prompt and professional.

 Come visit our 4,000-square-foot showroom to meet our knowledgeable and friendly staff.
 Or, you can contact us online for more information.
 Schedule a service appointment or request an estimate today.
 We look forward to serving you with all your garage door needs.